Accidents happen – when they do, a dash cam can help keep things simple.

 The G Sensor Lock function in many of these setups is arguably a must-have.

-The unit senses the dramatic change in motion and automatically saves the footage in such a way that it can’t be overwritten by the auto-loop.
+The unit senses the dramatic change in motion and automatically saves the footage so that the auto-loop can’t overwrite it.

 Added GPS functionality is a nice touch.

 Like we mentioned before – it’s a good insurance policy if you feel you’ve been unfairly booked for speeding.

-I like to play around with the route data and figure out the most efficient way for me to get around.
+I like to play around with the route data and figure out the most efficient way to get around.

 Waterproofing or Waterproof Case?

 All of the cameras, controllers and displays on our list are fully waterproof.

 Every dash cam kit ships with mounting brackets, though those compatible with GoPro and RAM mounts have a clear advantage if you’ve already got either of these systems installed.

-After several complaints about the mounting bolts rusting, Innovv have begun shipping their unit with stainless steel mounting bolts.
+After several complaints about the mounting bolts rusting, Innovv has begun shipping their unit with stainless steel mounting bolts.